-Earl Nurse is an award-winning senior producer for CNN.
+Earl Nurse is an award-winning supervising producer for CNN.

 Nurse previously served as producer of Marketplace Africa, CNN International's weekly business show hosted by Zain Asher, covering the continent's key industries, corporations, and macro trends.